Clint-WooliesX/TourismProject/README.md

 - A landing page/section with a title and some information on it.
 - A gallery page, that showcases a bunch of images of the location.
-- A getting there page, that contains information available transport options, snippets of maps, etc.
+- A getting there page, that contains information, available transport options, snippets of maps, etc.
-- a README.md at the root of the repo to include how you went about coding for that project)
+- a README.md at the root of the repo to include how you went about coding for that project
 - A Contact page/section with your email, GitHub profile link

 ### Development process:

-- established the subject matter to be Wisemans ferry.
+- Established the subject matter to be Wisemans ferry
-- thought about the MVP criteria and how I would implement that into the site.
+- Thought about the MVP criteria and how I would implement that into the site
-- I decided heavy use of grids to layout the site would demonstrate the acquired knowledge
+- Decided use of flex/grid to layout the site would demonstrate the acquired knowledge
-- I sketched by hand with pen and paper how I wanted the site to look both on desktop and mobile device
+- Sketched by hand with pen and paper how I wanted the site to look both on desktop and mobile device
-- I began gathering the resources for the site images text snippets etc.
+- Began gathering the resources for the site images, text snippets etc.
-- structured all the HTML in such away that I could apply the CSS to style the site for both mobile and desktop as well as apply any style sheet to test different layouts and designs.
+- Structured all the HTML in such a way that I could apply the CSS to style the site for both mobile and desktop as well as apply any style sheet to test different layouts and designs.

 ## Site Features: